react-native-community/cli/docs/platforms.md

 type DependencyConfigIOST = ProjectConfigIOST;

 type DependencyConfigAndroidT = {
-  sourceDir: string,
+  sourceDir: string;
-  folder: string,
+  folder: string;
-  manifest: Manifest,
-  packageImportPath: string,
+  packageImportPath: string;
-  packageInstance: string,
+  packageInstance: string;
 };
 ```

 ### linkConfig

 Returns an object with utilities that are run by the CLI while linking.

 > Note: The following is deprecated and will stop working in the future.
 Consider providing a [`autolinking`](./autolinking.md) support.